Proud member of the National Crime Victim Bar Association

 Employers can also be held accountable if the assault involved an employee acting within the scope of their duties.
 For example, if a rideshare driver or delivery worker commits the crime, the employer may be found negligent for insufficient background checks or inadequate safety protocols.
 In such cases, companies like Uber or Lyft could be held liable under Georgia’s negligent hiring and retention laws (OCGA § 34-7-20).
 Additionally, if an organization or institution failed to address previous complaints about sexual misconduct, they might bear responsibility for enabling the environment where the assault happened.

 To effectively establish liability, victims must demonstrate that the third party owed them a duty of care, breached that duty through negligence, and that the breach directly contributed to the assault.
 Gathering evidence such as surveillance footage, incident reports, witness statements, and expert testimonies is crucial for building a compelling case.
-At Wetherington Law Firm, our experienced Atlanta sexual assault lawyers conduct thorough investigations to uncover all responsible parties and secure maximum compensation for victims.
+At Wetherington Law Firm, our experienced sexual assault lawyers conduct thorough investigations to uncover all responsible parties and secure maximum compensation for victims.

 Our legal team collaborates with security experts, medical professionals, and investigators to analyze the details of each case.
 By identifying all sources of liability, we pursue justice not only from the perpetrator but also from any negligent parties whose actions or inactions contributed to the assault.
 If you or a loved one has been a victim of sexual assault in Georgia, contact Wetherington Law Firm for a free, confidential consultation to learn more about your legal rights and options.